genomewalker/derep-genomes/README.md

 DeRepG uses an SQLite3 database to store the results and the different runs, so if it fails or you have a new set of genomes it doesn't need to rerun the whole dereplication.

 One limitation of DeRepG is that fastANI might not be fast when one wants to do all-vs-all comparisons in species with a large number of assemblies.
 In this case, if you don't want to wait for a long time and you have access to a computer cluster using SLURM it will distribute the fastANI comparisons over the cluster.
-Check the [**SLURM**](#using-derepg-with-slurm) section for more information
+Check the [**SLURM**](#using-derepg-with-slurm) section for more information.

 One would run DeRepG as: